Kanu Sanyal: Later years

 In his later years, Sanyal continued his broad engagement in political activism, including the labour movement and land rights.
 For these activities he was arrested and detained several times.

 On 18 January 2006, while protesting against a lockout of tea garden workers in the region, Sanyal and other fellow agitators were arrested for causing a train to be held up at the New Jalpaiguri Railway Station in Siliguri, North Bengal.

 By late 2006, Sanyal had become a prominent figure in the opposition to land acquisition in Singur.
 On 8 December, he was arrested and detained along with three other Naxalite leaders after the police stopped and charged a demonstration.

 Death

-On 23 March 2010, he was found hanging at his residence at Seftullajote village, 25 km from Siliguri (West Bengal), where the Naxal movement had begun under his leadership.
-Sanyal was suffering from old-age related cardio-pulmonary ailments.
+On 23 March 2010, his body was found hanging at his residence at Seftullajote village, 25 km from Siliguri (West Bengal), where the Naxal movement had begun under his leadership.
+Sanyal was suffering from old-age related cardio-pulmonary ailments and his health had been failing since suffering a massive stroke in 2009.
 At the time of his death, he was the General Secretary of the new CPI(ML), formed by a merger of several splinter groups of the original party.